alirezakazemipour/alirezakazemipour.github.io/_posts/2025-09-6-sblv-hlbrt-rkhs.md

 This post will be hell of a post!
 Haha 🤩

-Ah before I forget, we're in the regime of partial derivatives.
+Ah before I forget, Sobolev spaces are useful in the regime of partial derivatives.

 # Supplementary definitions and notation